Contact Us Today 01642 716680

 Related Terms:

-• Disaster Recovery Planning (DRP): A subset of BCP focused specifically on restoring IT and technological operations after a disaster.
+• Disaster Recovery Planning (DRP): A subset of BCP focused on restoring IT and technological operations after a disaster.

 • Business Impact Analysis (BIA): A critical component of BCP that assesses the effects of interruptions to business processes.